strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/working-with-managed-desktop/operations-and-monitoring.md

 Managed Desktop Operations Team will:

 - Look up the device name in Intune
-- Send the Factory reset command to the device
+- Send the factory reset command to the device

 >[!NOTE]
 >Do not remove the user account from Azure AD before the factory reset.
 If the user isn’t in Azure AD, Intune can’t send the factory reset command to the device.